Will

 The Bottom Line

-A will is the fundamental document of responsible financial planning.
-It is the only voice you have after you are gone, ensuring that your life's work supports the people and causes you care about.
-While thinking about death is uncomfortable, the alternative—leaving your family to navigate a complex legal maze without a map—is far worse.
-Whether you have $5,000 or $5 million, creating a valid will provides peace of mind and clear instruction, preventing family strife and ensuring your legacy is handled with dignity.
+A will is the fundamental document of responsible financial planning and is arguably the most important legal instrument you will ever sign.
+It is the only voice you have after you are gone, ensuring that your life's work and assets support the people, charities, and causes you care about most.
+While thinking about death is undeniably uncomfortable, the alternative—leaving your grieving family to navigate a complex, expensive, and potentially divisive legal maze without a clear map—is far worse.
+Whether you have $5,000 or $5 million, creating a valid, legally sound will provides immediate peace of mind and clear, binding instruction for your heirs.
+By taking the time to outline your wishes today, you prevent future family strife and ensure that your legacy is handled with the dignity and respect it deserves.
+Consult with an estate planning professional to ensure your document meets all state requirements and works in harmony with your overall financial strategy.

 At a Glance